Artillery of World War I: Strategy

-Artillery is generally a split into two categories: light artillery and heavy artillery.
-Light artillery, commonly known as field artillery, is designed to be lightweight and easy to transport by ordinary infantry.
-The need to be lightweight limited the size of the shells and the damage they could inflict on the enemy.
+Artillery is generally split into two categories: light artillery and heavy artillery.
+Light artillery, commonly known as field artillery, is designed to be lightweight and easy to transport on the battlefield.
+The need for light weight limited the size of the shells and the damage they could inflict on the enemy.
 Heavy artillery is difficult to transport and typically used in fixed positions during siege warfare.
 Heavy artillery typically requires specialized troops and transport infrastructure.

-The belligerents were not prepared for the nature of World War I. Military doctrine before the war, particularly for the Germans, focused on aggressive attacks on the enemy, based on Germany's experience in the Franco-Prussian War in 1870.
-This doctrine failed to account to the numerous new technologies that defined World War 1, including machine guns, armored vehicles, and artillery that had greatly improved.
-These changes made the war primarily a defensive war, and also resulted in artillery being the greatest cause of casualties during the war, unlike previous wars.
+The belligerents were not prepared for the nature of World War I. Military doctrine before the war, particularly for the Germans, focused on aggressive attacks on the enemy, based on Germany's experience in the Franco-Prussian War of 1870–1871.
+This doctrine failed to account for the numerous new technologies that defined World War I, including machine guns, wire obstacles and artillery that had greatly improved.
+These changes made the war primarily a defensive art, and also resulted in artillery being the greatest cause of casualties during the war, unlike previous wars.
 Early in the war, the Germans attempted several attacks without adequate artillery support, with disastrous results.

 Before the war, light artillery was becoming more common among the world's militaries.
 However, the development of trench warfare and the resulting stalemates increased the importance of heavy artillery.
 While the light artillery remained in use, it was supplemented by heavy artillery installed in fixed positions.
-Because of the need for heavy artillery, many older guns from the 1800s were used.
+Because of the need for heavy artillery, many older guns from the 19th century were used.
 While these guns lacked the capabilities of newer artillery, they could still fire large shells over long distances.

 Several new methods and tactics for artillery were developed during the war, including: